 Creativity & Innovation Certificate (C.I.
 Certificate)

-ICSB is proud to announce a new global initiative to fulfil our mission of continuing management education with the goal to promote entrepreneurship.
-Our program is called ICSB Global and it constitutes of state-of- the-art certificate programs.
-We are proud to announce the launch of the ICSB Global Certificate Program on Creativity and Innovation.
+ICSB is proud to announce a new global initiative to fulfill our mission of continuing management education with the goal to promote entrepreneurship.
+The ICSB Global program constitutes state-of-the-art certificate programs, including the ICSB Global Certificate Program on Creativity and Innovation.

-Years ago, creativity and innovation were mainly associated with art, entertainment or recreation, and only in very particular cases, it was related to the world of organizations.
+Years ago, creativity and innovation were mainly associated with art, entertainment or recreation, and only in very particular cases, was it related to the world of organizations.
 However, given our current reality, this has very much changed.
-Currently, innovation and in particular, creativity, is considered fundamental in different areas.
-This can be seen in a report about the future of work published by the World Economic Forum in 2016, where creativity is among the three most important skills required for 2020.
-This presents a serious demand that organizations have to be innovative for their own competitiveness in a global context.
-Furthermore, they have to create new products and services to stay relevant.
-Innovation is decisive with respect to the levels of competitiveness in companies, sectors and also in the economy of the countries.
-In today's business, executives and organizations must carry forward a professional innovation management in their particular context.
-In other words, each organization or entrepreneur must model their businesses in a unique combination that allows them to combine the detection of opportunities and of successful execution capabilities.
+Currently, innovation and in particular, creativity, are considered fundamental to organizational development, most specifically for those that are entrepreneurially focused.
+This is clearly depicted in the World Economic Forum report in 2016, in which creativity is ranked among the three most important skills required for 2020.
+This presents a serious demand for organizations to incorporate innovative strategies for their own competitiveness in a global context.
+Furthermore, they have to create new products and services in order to stay relevant.
+Innovation is decisive with respect to the levels of competitiveness in companies, sectors and also within the economy of the nations.
+Today, executives and organizations must carry forth professional innovation management in their particular context, and therefore, each organization and entrepreneur must model their business in a unique way that allows them to combine the detection of opportunities and of successful execution capabilities.

-ICSB Global Program incorporates ICSB partners that include The George Washington University, St. John’s University, UC Berkley, San Diego State, UMKC, United Arab Emirates, Qatar University, Salerno University, Catholic University and others representing a global constellation of experts.
+This ICSB Global program incorporates ICSB partners which include George Washington University, St. John’s University, UC Berkeley, San Diego State, UMKC, United Arab Emirates, Qatar University, Salerno University, Catholic University, and others representing a truly global constellation of experts.

 Certificate in Creativity and Innovation for Entrepreneurs Modules